cloudsociety/Component-Library/README.md

 Feel free to create a PR if there are others that should be here... or if a current component requires a change to align with new information.

-## The styles down work in my project!
+## The styles don't work in my project!

 Change them.
 Every project has unique goals and challenges.
 These components are meant as a starter, not the complete deal (we do aim for easiest use though).